where/omg_pull_request/README.md

 The plugins the runner uses is defined at the root level of the config.yml file as a comma separated array of plugin class names.

+An example of a plugin that you can use can be found [here](https://gist.github.com/4331610).

 ## Installation

 * In a rails project, add `omg_pull_request` to the Gemfile.